Frequently Asked Questions

 What is the difference between Fiscal Sponsorship and Fiscal Management?

-Both Fiscal Sponsorship and Fiscal Management services provided by Goodcity includes: accounting, financial reporting, payroll processing and general ledger review.
-Fiscal Sponsorship allows the organization to use Goodcity’s tax-exempt status while Fiscal Management does not.
+Fiscal Sponsorship services provided by Goodcity include: receipt of charitable donations, payroll processing, and general ledger review.
+Fiscal Sponsorship allows the organization to use Goodcity’s tax-exempt status.
 Using Goodcity’s tax-exempt status means that Goodcity acts as the Fiscal Sponsor and assumes full responsibility for income generation receipt and expenditure of funds for member programs.
 This process allows income, whether donated or earned, to be received to the program tax-free.
 Donations made to the program are also tax-deductible in accordance with federal laws.
 Additionally, organizations under Fiscal Management are responsible for conducting their own year-end audits while those using Goodcity as their Fiscal Sponsor will be included in Goodcity’s year-end audit report.
+If an individual audit report is required while under Sponsorship, we will provide the necessary reports for a third party to audit the organization, but will not supply that audit.

 What is the cost of Fiscal Sponsorship and am I required to use this service?

-A fee of 10% is incurred on all revenue generated by the organization as long as Goodcity operates as their Fiscal Sponsor or Manager.
-The fee of 10% is assessed from the organizations account by Goodcity monthly.
-Fiscal Sponsorship includes an additional set-up fee of $750.
+A fee of 8% is incurred on all non-government revenue and 12% of all government revenue generated by the organization as long as Goodcity operates as their Fiscal Sponsor or Manager.
+The monthly minimum fee of $200 is assessed from the organization’s account by Goodcity.
+Fiscal Sponsorship includes an additional set-up fee of $1,000.
 All fiscal transactions will be required to be made through Goodcity.
 Participating organizations are not permitted to have separate business checking accounts and will not be able to open up credit accounts.
-All funds must be received by Goodicty.
+All funds must be received by Goodcity.

 What is the cost of Goodcity’s Fiscal Management services?